Prep Notebook: State skiing starts Thursday and basketball wraps up regular season

 |109

-If the 2022 league races are any indication, area teams should expect an improvement in placing.
-The Devils are the presumptive team favorites on the boys side, led by senior Ferguson St. John, who still hasn’t lost an individual race.
-However, when adding up the total team scores from every race this season, the Huskies and Devils find themselves equally matched, both accumulating 961 points.
+Based upon their cumulative team point totals, all of the area teams had good reason for optimism going into the two day affair.

+Senior Ferguson St. John led the favorite Eagle Valley team in Thursday’s opening event, continuing his undefeated streak in individual races by taking the classic crown in style.
+He finished 41 seconds in front of Battle Mountain’s Sullivan Middaugh, who gapped Vail Mountain School’s Cyrus Creasy by 20 seconds.
+Jake Drever utilized his strong aerobic engine to place fourth for the Devils, with Brody Nielsen finishing fifth overall to round out the ever important third and final scoring slot.
+Miles McKenzie also secured a top ten finish for the Huskies, who entered the state meet perfectly matched in total season points with the Devils at 961.

-The individual races will have skinny ski enthusiasts salivating.
-St. John and Sullivan Middaugh will go at it one more time in their final chances at state supremacy.
+Friday’s individual races will have skinny ski enthusiasts salivating.
+St. John and Middaugh will go at it one more time in their final chances at state supremacy.
 In the all-state rankings, St. John is ranked no. 1, Middaugh is no. 2, and Eagle Valley’s Lukas Bergsten is no. 4.
 Will Brunner of Vail Mountain School is the other area athlete in the top 10, sitting in ninth.
-Jake Drever has one of the largest aerobic engines in the field — the newcomer to Nordic is ranked 11th.
 Meanwhile, Seamus Farrelll is ranked 12th, but he is currently the no. 1 ranked skimeister (combined Alpine and Nordic season long competition).

 Boys